Rafa-Peixoto/Rafa-Peixoto/README.md

-- 🌱 Currently learning Engenharia Informática in Universidade do Minho
+- 🌱 Currently finishing my bachelor's degree in Engenharia Informática at Universidade do Minho
 - 📫 How to reach me rafaelvcpeixoto@gmail.com

 <!---